 The Colorado Human Services Directors Association (CHSDA) is a non-profit association representing the social/human services directors from each of Colorado’s counties.
-The Association promotes a human services system that encourages self-sufficiency of families and communities, and protects vulnerable children and adults from abuse and neglect.
-CHSDA works under the authority and direction of County Commissioners and CCI.
+CHSDA works under the authority and direction of County Commissioners.

 To accomplish this mission, the Association will:

-Support and make recommendations to Boards of County Commissioners, Council Members, and Mayors in the governance, policy, development, and desired outcomes pertaining to local human services delivery
+Support and make recommendations to elected officials in the governance, policy, development and desired outcomes pertaining to local human services delivery.

-Educate state and federal policy-makers and the public regarding the impact of human services policies on individuals, communities, and county social services operations
+Educate state and federal policy-makers and the public regarding the impact of human services policies on individuals, communities and counties.

-Facilitate effective communication between and among county social service agencies, and state and federal administrative agencies, including the exchange of knowledge and best and promising practices.
+Promote effective communication between and among county human service departments, state agencies and federal administrative agencies.

 CHSDA Values